dosco/graphjin/docs/website/docs/start.md

 > created migration 'config/migrations/101_create_users.sql'
 ```

 Migrations in Super Graph are plain old Postgres SQL.
-Here's an example for the above migration.
+Here's an example for the above migration:

 ```sql
 -- Write your migrate up statements here